Consent Management: A Guide to Compliance & Best Practices

 1. California Consumer Privacy Act (CCPA)

-The California Consumer Privacy Act (CCPA) sets rules for how businesses collect and use customers’ data.
-Any company, whether based in California or not, must follow this law if it offers products or services to California residents.
+The California Consumer Privacy Act (CCPA) governs the way businesses collect and use customers’ data.
+Any business, whether located in California or not, has to abide by this law if it sells services or products to California consumers.

-One key part of the CCPA is the right to opt-out, which prevents businesses from selling personal information.
-Companies must include a “Do Not Sell My Information” option on their website to ensure this.
+One of the most significant features of the CCPA is the right to opt out, preventing businesses from selling personal information.
+To make it happen, companies need to have a “Do Not Sell My Information” button on their website.

 2. General Data Protection Regulation (GDPR)